 Combined the sail area is a total of 19.5m2

 Pine on plywood deck.
 New pine deck fitted

 Removable outboard bracket

 This Neptunkryssare, built in 1967 was refitted by a specialist in the restoration of classic Scandinavian yachts based in the Netherlands and sold by him in 2014.
 A new aluminium mast was fitted as the previous owner had used the old wooden mast for firewood!

-This Neptune Cruiser has not been used for the last two years since being refitted.
-Her internal and external wood finish does require a little attention to bring her back to good order.
+This Neptune Cruiser has not been used for the last few years since being refitted.
+Her internal and external wood finish does require attention now to bring her back to good order.